AMAbdelbasir1/ULMS/README.md

 3. Configure your environment variables as per the `.env` file.
 4. Start the server with `npm run start`.

-## Contributing

-We welcome contributions to the ULMS project.
-If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.

-## Acknowledgments

-We would like to thank all the contributors who have helped to build this robust learning management system.

 ## Installation

 ```bash